Department of Anthropology Chancellor’s Postdoctoral Fellowship for Diversity Program

 For more information about compensation and benefits of this kind of appointment, please visit the Graduate School website.

-Anthropology may hire Lecturers, Adjunct Faculty, or Research Faculty to cover a wide variety of teaching research needs.
-If you are interested in joining Anthropology in a temporary faculty appointment, please email Diana Wilson with a letter of application and your CV
+Anthropology and the Museum of Natural History may hire Lecturers, Adjunct Faculty, or Research Faculty to cover a wide variety of teaching research needs.
+If you are interested in joining Anthropology in a temporary faculty appointment, please email Diana Wilson with a letter of application and your CV.

 Key responsibilities will be teaching in person, online, or a combination of both.
 For more information about compensation and the hiring process, please visit the A&S website.